pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 #### Terraform Outputs

-If you used the `paving` repository from the [Creating Resources for Your Ops Manager][creating-resources-for-your-ops-manager] section, the following steps will result in a filled out `opsman.yml`.
+If you used the `paving` repository from the [Creating Resources for your Tanzu Operations Manager][creating-resources-for-your-ops-manager] section, the following steps will result in a filled out `opsman.yml`.

-1. Ops Manager needs to be deployed with IaaS specific configuration.
+1. Tanzu Operations Manager needs to be deployed with IaaS specific configuration.
    Platform Automation Toolkit provides a configuration file format that looks like this:

     Copy and paste the YAML below for your IaaS